ChainLaunch

 curl -s -u admin:admin123 http://localhost:8100/api/v1/key-providers | python3 -m json.tool

-You should see the default DATABASE provider.
+Expected output shows the default DATABASE provider.
 We'll add KMS next.

-Step 3: Configure the AWS KMS Provider
+How Do You Configure the AWS KMS Provider?

 Create a main.tf file: